TheThirdOne/random-sorting/README.md

 The problem with this is that it does not actually shuffle the array, it randomly sorts it.
 The first element may often stay where it is.
-As most algorithms try to avoid unneccessary swaps, this would be a likley case.
+As most algorithms try to avoid unneccessary swaps, this would be a likely case.

 Note: A correct way to do this is with [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)

 ## Warning / Expectations

-The standard method of anlgorithmic analysis using Big O notation might be useful to know before reading, but is not strictly neccessary as this will not contain any references to Big O after this.
-However, some familiarity with the various sorting algorithms is almost a neccessity; there will be enough different algorithms covered that trying to understand all of the in one sitting might be challenging.
-However, the implementation of each of the algotihms is shown though and links to wikipedia are provided so it should be possible to learn enough to follow if you are determined.
-If you have taken any introductary CS classes that had a section on sorting algorithms you should be fine.
+The standard method of algorithmic analysis using Big O notation might be useful to know before reading, but is not strictly necessary as this will not contain any references to Big O after this.
+However, some familiarity with the various sorting algorithms is almost a necessity; there will be enough different algorithms covered that trying to understand all of them in one sitting might be challenging.
+However, the implementation of every algotihm is shown and links to wikipedia are provided so it should be possible to learn enough to follow if you are determined.
+If you have taken any introductory CS classes that had a section on sorting algorithms you should be fine.

 Code for all of the sorts will be included because knowing how the exact implementation